 UMass Boston's MS in Accounting (MSA) is a 10 course, 30 credit degree program.
 The 10 courses are composed of Accounting Requirements, Accounting Electives, and a Capstone course.
 Four (4) prerequisite courses must be satisfied or waived through prior relevant coursework, based on a review of transcripts.*

 The MSA is designed to prepare students for rewarding careers in the rapidly growing and changing accounting field.
-Upon completing the MSA, students will qualify for the Uniform Certified Public Accounting (CPA) Exam.
+Students will qualify for the Uniform Certified Public Accounting (CPA) Exam after completing the MSA.
 The curriculum has been designed by the College of Management Accounting and Finance (AF) faculty in consultation with the AF Department's Advisory Board.

 The program is designed for students with different academic backgrounds; a bachelor's degree in accounting is not required and can be completed full-time or part-time, with classes that meet primarily in the evenings, late afternoons, and online.
 Scheduling is highly flexible, with most classes meeting once per week.
 Graduates with an MSA have been hired by the Big 4 accounting firms (Deloitte, Ernst & Young, KPMG, and PwC), national and regional CPA firms, and major financial institutions.